Tamla of Helium had made a home for herself in the

 My beloved princess,

 his doing and he is now working tirelessly to set right what wrongs have

 been done.
 To that end, we, that is Savjoda, myself and others, have formulated

 a plan.
 In order to bring you into the city unnoticed by the jomads, we

 have sent Gosmasokamankgo, who has a method of smuggling you in.
 Cooperate

 -Robin Harold Julian 68th

 made of differing materials.
-Gosmasokamankgo directed her to sit and then activated the machine.
+Gosmasokamankgo directed her to sit and then

-for the fact that it was three times the size.
+own house save for the fact that it was three times the size.
 Her perspective

 changed when Gosmasokamankgo entered.
 He now was considerably taller than

 she.
 She looked about the room and saw that her sword, her gun-belt, her

 sandals, even the loop of leather she had used to tie back her hip length

 through some science, had reduced her to the proportions of his own kind.

 mount into the city of Savjoda.
 They entered the city past several towering

 Shortly thereafter they entered a tall, elongated dome shaped building.